Virohan Allied & Healthcare Programs

 Allied & Healthcare programs | 20+ Partner Universities & Institutes | 98% placement record

 The National Eligibility cum Entrance Test (NEET) is a highly competitive examination conducted by the NTA for admission to undergraduate medical and dental programs.
-NMC introduced new eligibility guidelines for NEET aspirants on November 22, 2023 allowing students with Physics, Chemistry and Mathematics subjects to appear for the upcoming NEET examination.
-Check the NMC’s notice for PCM student’s eligibility in NEET.
+Many students from PCM background often wonders if they are eligible for the NEET UG exam.
+This is mainly due to a common belief that only PCB students can give NEET exam.
+However, as per NMC guidelines, students with Physics, Chemistry and Mathematics subjects are also eligible to appear for NEET examination.

 NMC’s notice for eligibility of PCM students in NEET

-As per the revised guidelines, candidates who have completed their Class 12 education with Physics, Chemistry and Mathematics as their core subjects are now eligible to appear for NEET UG.
+Candidates who have completed their Class 12 education with Physics, Chemistry and Mathematics as their core subjects are eligible to appear for NEET UG.
 However, it is mandatory for such students to have studied Biology or Biotechnology as an additional or optional subject during their academic tenure.
 This article from Careers360 on ‘Can PCM students give NEET exam’?
 Answers all the questions of the aspiring students with PCM backgrounds.
 Read further to get detailed information.

 The National Medical Commission (NMC) on November 22, 2023 issued new guidelines for expanding the NEET eligibility criteria for PCM students.
 As per the NMC new guidelines for MBBS exam, candidates who have studied Physics, Chemistry, Mathematics and English in their class 12 or equivalent are eligible for NEET UG exam.
 The authority now permits candidates to include Biology/ Biotechnology as an additional subject, even if it was not part of their initial core curriculum in class 12.
 Check the image below to get more information.